Urakami: History

 During the process, 68 residents of Urakami were arrested and were forced to renounce their religion entirely.
 This led to protests from foreign consuls, and the Tokugawa Shogunate relented.
 However, soon after Tokugawa Shogunate ended and in February 1868 the new Meiji government appointed Sawa Nobuyoshi in charge of public order in Kyūshū.
 His dislike of all things foreign was well known, and, after consultation, he decided to deal with the problem once and for all.
 His plan to exile the entire village was approved by an Imperial council on April 25 and implemented in two stages: first the ringleaders to Hagi, Tsuwano and Fukuyama, and then the rest of the village.
 Families were split up, and in total 3,414 Christian men, women, and children were sent into exile to all over Japan: 500 to Kanazawa, 160 to Tsuwano, 150 to Satsuma, 117 to Tsuru Shima, Okayama, etc.

 However, under pressure, and wanting to keep the relationship with the United States and European countries, especially after the Japanese government opened to the world in the 1850s, the ban was lifted in 1873 and the Japanese Christians were finally able to return to Urakami.
 In 1895, Christians built the first cathedral in Japan in the Urakami area.
 The construction of the cathedral was fully completed in 1925.

 On August 9, 1945, near the end of World War II, Urakami became the site for ground zero when the atomic bomb exploded at about a height of 500 m.
 The damage caused by the heat rays and the blast was almost entirely restricted to this area, while the Nakashima area was fairly well shielded by the hills.
 However, 36% of the total structures in both areas were damaged.
 The Urakami Cathedral was also heavily damaged during the blast.

 Following the war, Urakami was rebuilt and now houses the once-damaged Cathedral site.
+Railway access is provided by JR Kyushu, which operates Urakami Station along the Nagasaki Main Line.